 A positive clutch pedal stop must be used to prevent over-stroking the hydraulic release bearing piston and the clutch.
-With a Tilton 4.5" or 5.5" clutch and a 5/8" bore master cylinder, you will need approximately .80" of master cylinder stroke for proper clutch release.
 For access reasons, in many cars it is not easy to determine how far the master cylinder is being stroked.
 The method listed below provides a very effective method for adjusting the pedal stop:

 - 1. Lift the drive wheels off the ground and support the car on jack stands. - 2.
-With the engine off, place the gearbox in first gear and have someone attempt to rotate the drive wheels. - Depress the clutch pedal slowly until the clutch disengages and the drive wheels can be rotated. - 4.
+With the engine off, place the gearbox in first gear and have someone attempt to rotate the drive wheels. - 3.
+Depress the clutch pedal slowly until the clutch disengages and the drive wheels can be rotated. - 4.
 Adjust pedal stop to allow another 1/4" of pedal travel.
 This should provide clean release of the clutch.
 Do not stroke the pedal any further than this point throughout this procedure, otherwise you will over-stroke the clutch.

-Scan to watch a video on Clutch Pedal Stop: How to Set a Clutch Pedal Stop or visit www.tiltonracing.com/technical/technical-videos/
+Scan to watch a video on Clutch Pedal Stop: How to Set a Clutch Pedal Stop or visit www.tiltonracing.com/technical/ technical-videos/